Bijman/srb2bld/README.md

 - Curl,
 - Gawk,
 - Docker (Linux and Windows only),
-- GNU Stow (Linux and MacOS only).
+- GNU Stow (Linux and MacOS only),
+- Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GTK+ or KDE desktop environment package).

 Windows users need to also have installed Git Bash to run this script.
+Also PowerShell is required for updating icons and menu entries.

 As for MacOS users, they need to install these additional dependencies:
 - Cmake,